 - Resumption of support by financial donors (previously suspended due to corruption)

 - Member of the Southern African Development Community (SADC) and the Common Market for Eastern and Southern Africa (COMESA)

 - Economy dominated by agriculture, vulnerable to weather conditions

 - Infrastructure shortcomings (water, energy, transport, education, health)

 - Diplomatic tensions with Tanzania and Mozambique

-At the heart of the tensions with Tanzania which have existed for over 50 years, the division of the Nyasa/Malawi lake has become an even more sensitive issue since 2011, when Malawi handed out oil and gas exploration licenses.
-Illegal fishing in Lake Chiuta by Mozambican armed groups is poisoning relations with Mozambique.
+At the heart of tensions with Tanzania for more than 50 years, the division of Lake Nyasa/Malawi has been an especially sensitive issue since 2011, when Malawi issued oil and gas exploration licenses.
+In addition, illegal fishing in Lake Chiuta by Mozambican armed groups is poisoning relations with Mozambique.